scientific-python/specs/spec-0007/index.md

 that allow use of `numpy.random.seed` to control the random state and accept `RandomState` instances via an argument with a name other than `rng`, but the ideas are more broadly applicable.
-Use of random number generators other than those provided by NumPy are not considered at this time, but may be addressed in a future version.
+Use of random number generators other than those provided by NumPy are beyond the scope of this SPEC.

 ### Concepts